Lassonde students explore entrepreneurship at Technion

-Students then traveled to Israel, and learned at Technion the value of getting out of the classroom, engaging industry professionals and entrepreneurs who share their startup experiences (both successes and failures).
+Students then travelled to Israel and learned at Technion the value of getting out of the classroom, engaging industry professionals and entrepreneurs who share their startup experiences (both successes and failures).

 Students also gained feedback from other students on the Technion campus and from the direct feedback from students and faculty.

 The three weeks in Israel are capped by a pitch competition, where students’ polished investment pitches are judged by Israeli venture capitalists.

 “Gaining active and insightful feedback throughout our project allowed us to deliver final pitches we were proud of, that felt like we were creating an actual business, rather than completing a classroom assignment”. – Maria Forero